sukeshrachapalli/my_resume/README.md

 # my_resume
-Resume constructed through HTML and CSS.
+Resume constructed with HTML and CSS.
 Plan to make it resume builder website